phlowers/mechaphlowers/docs/user_guide/ug_input.md

 - for each span:
     - the span length, denoted later as $a$.

 !!! important

-    For now, sagging parameter and temperature are assumed to be **the same for each span** in a line section - which doesn't necessarily reflect reality.
+    Sagging parameter and temperature are assumed to be **the same for each span** in a line section - which doesn't necessarily reflect reality.
+This is not the case from the point you use physical engine to balance the line section.
-    Support for disparate sagging parameters and temperatures may be added later.

 !!!
 Warning